-Saskatoon First Aid offers quick and hassle-free enrolment through e-mail, telephone call, or walk-in during business hours in any of the training centers.
-You can also visit the Saskatoon First Aid website to view a complete list of available classes and an on-line registration form.
+Saskatoon First Aid offers quick and hassle-free enrolment through e-mail, telephone calls, or walk-ins during business hours in any of the training centers.
+You can also visit the Saskatoon website to view a complete list of available classes and an online registration form.

 About Saskatoon First Aid

 - First Aid training programs for CPR are available in three levels, each level corresponding to a particular workplace-approved training certificate.

 - Basic first aid and automated external defibrillation (AED) training are available in all the course levels.

 - Enrolment fees are the only expenses trainees pay for Saskatoon First Aid programs.
 The rates include taxes, certification fees, and the use of training manuals and equipment.

 - If you drop out from a training program, you are entitled to a full refund as long as a 72-hour notice was done beforehand.

 - Stand-alone classes for either CPR/AED or first aid are also available if you just want to enroll in either first aid or CPR/AED training.

 - Certification awarded to trainees who are able to successfully complete a program is from St Mark James.
 The certificate is renewable within three years and valid all throughout Canada for whatever purpose it may serve the trainee.